Monks For A Month: College Kids Give Up Talking — And Technology

 Still, the Living Deliberately course surely offers evidence for an anthropological rather than a neuroscientific perspective on college kids and technology.
 Patterns of "using" are heavily shaped by the social community and the expectations of normative behavior in those communities.

 We don't need to be monks for a month to absorb the lesson here.
-We ourselves create our communities and those communities help shape our brains — even our brains on technology.
+We create our communities and those communities help shape our brains — even our brains on technology.

 Barbara J. King is an anthropology professor emerita at the College of William and Mary.
 She often writes about the cognition, emotion and welfare of animals and about biological anthropology, human evolution and gender issues.
 Barbara's new book is Personalities on the Plate: The Lives and Minds of Animals We Eat.
 You can keep up with what she is thinking on Twitter: @bjkingape